mivanit/muutils/docs/combined/muutils_gfm.md

     - `filter_out_lines: str|typing.Sequence[str] = ('%', '!')`: comment out lines starting with these strings (in code blocks).
         if a string is passed, it will be split by char and each char will be treated as a separate filter.

+## Contents

+display mermaid.js diagrams in jupyter notebooks by the `mermaid.ink/img` service

 ## API Documentation

 - [`mm`](#mm)